xiangp126/Latch/README.md

 ### Illustrate
 - This project aims to deploy OpenGrok on server by one-click command
-    - automatically generating PATH/config files, no extra env set needed
+    - automatically generating config files, no extra actions need
-    - use [split/cat](https://github.com/xiangp126/split-and-cat) to store large packages originally transient on Oracle official website
+    - use [split and cat](https://github.com/xiangp126/split-and-cat) to store large packages originally transient on Oracle official website
-    - server user is jsvc, more safe than blind use root
+    - ordinary user for jsvc, not root
-    - support auto change listen port, passed as parameter (8080 default)
+    - may pass listening port wanted as parameter (default 8080)
     - provide auto pull and rsync tool with cron support
 - Imcremental install, safe to run consecutive times
 - May install for Linux